 1. Timing/Effective Date - The margin requirements should become effective on a phased-in basis that parallels the development of the market for cleared swaps and recognizes technological and regulatory difficulties.
+A period of 180 days between adoption of the final rules and effective date is insufficient.

 Parallel development of cleared market - The margin requirements are closely intertwined with the clearing requirements and therefore should be applied in a manner consistent with the development of the clearing market over time.
 The cleared market will take time to develop across the different asset classes.
 Margin requirements should be imposed on uncleared swaps of a given asset class only when clearing becomes mandatory for swaps of that asset class.
 Treasury Secretary Geithner recently stated, "[i]mposing margin requirements on uncleared swaps will also help create incentives for market participants to use centralized clearing and standardized contracts so that they do not needlessly externalize risks to the financial system by avoiding central clearing."
-48 Imposing margin requirements on transactions that are uncleared if there is no liquid cleared market for those transactions is unduly punitive.
+41 Imposing margin requirements on transactions that are uncleared if there is no liquid cleared market for those transactions is unduly punitive.